What you will learn from this article?

-Before the advent of Windows server 2000, Windows NT followed a master slave approach to replication by employing a single writable Primary Domain controller (PDC) and many associated, read-only Backup Domain Controllers (BDC).
-After AD departed from the traditional master slave method of replication, it uses a Multimaster approach for the replication of directory data.
-As the name suggests, in the Multimaster approach, each domain controller acts as a master and can replicate data to the other domain controllers.
+Before Windows server 2000, Windows NT followed a master-slave approach to AD replication by employing a single writable Primary Domain controller (PDC) and multiple associated, read-only Backup Domain Controllers (BDC).
+After AD departed from the traditional master-slave method of replication, it now uses a multi-master approach for the replication of directory data.
+As the name suggests, in the multi-master approach, each domain controller acts as a master and can replicate data to the other domain controllers.

 Sites and Replication